infoshareacademy/jfddr9-calmly/README.md

   - Stepper 1: Calming music generator.
 3 random songs will be generated from the spotify API and can be re-generated with the "new songs" button.
 Includes the custom audio player
   - Stepper 2: Breathing exercise.
 A inhale/exhale animation will start when the button is clicked
   - Stepper 3: Cute animal pictures.
 Random pictures of dogs/cats/foxes will be generated.
 The user can choose the category of animal with the "animals" button
-  - Stepper 4: Relxing nature sounds.
+  - Stepper 4: Relaxing nature sounds.
 6 mp3 nature sounds that are played when the toggle is clicked.
 Includes the custom audio player
   - Stepper 5: Additional tips.
 Random tips will be generated at the click of the button
 - Journal:
   - Graph: Displays users test scores/moods on a time graph.
 The graphs view mode can be changed to daily, custom or detailed